 Set valid count minimums and maximums based on time, date, duration and specific days of the week

 The standard ‘Invalid’ and ‘Invalid Duplicate’ validation is the default when creating validation services.
-Those service types work when the app user is online or offline and doesn’t require a Postback URL.
-Secondary, conditional validation allows you to add special count and duration-based conditions to invalidate scans.
-For these conditional validation options, the app-user will need Internet connectivity (Wi-Fi or 3G/4G/LTE network).
-Also, until these conditional validations are added to our service creation tool, you’ll need to create your own Postback URL.
-You don’t need your own server and you don’t need to be a programmer – the instructions are simple enough to follow and we’ll do it for you on request.
+Those service types work when the app user is online or offline.
+Also, it doesn’t require a Postback URL.
+Moreover, conditional validation allows you to add special count and duration-based conditions to invalidate scans.
+For these options, the app-user will need Internet connectivity.
+Also, until you add these conditional validations to our service creation tool, you’ll need to create your own Postback URL.
+You don’t need your own server and you don’t need to be a programmer.
+Find the simple instructions to follow below.
+Also, we can do it for you on request.

 Conditional Validation features include:

 - Setting a minimum requirement of scans in order to make a scan valid.
 For example, you could fulfill an offer only if the customer had the offer scanned ‘x’ times.
 Or check if a student or member has fulfilled attendance obligations ‘x’ times before issuing a reward.

-- Setting a maximum amount of scans allowed for each barcode.
+- Setting a maximum number of scans allowed for each barcode.
 For example, you could limit the number of times a customer could use the same coupon, voucher or ticket.
 Or limit the number of times a student, member or guest could attend an event.

 - Setting a start and end time for when scans are valid.
 For example, you could have a ‘value’ (ticket, coupon, voucher, membership, etc.) be exclusively used ‘x’ times between certain hours.
 The service will become inaccessible outside of this time period set.
 Important: These are in EST. Please convert from your time zone to EST to allow this to work.